novayo/LeetCode/0843_Guess_the_Word/README.md

 * Memory Usage: 13.8 MB, less than 96.32% of Python3 online submissions for Guess the Word.

 > random pick candidate

+---

+try_6.py: O(10)

+* Runtime: 33 ms, faster than 93.74% of Python3 online submissions for Guess the Word.
+* Memory Usage: 13.9 MB, less than 61.60% of Python3 online submissions for Guess the Word.

+> random pick candidate